theleastinterestingcoder/Webscraping_scrapy/README.md

 The structure of `rottentomatoes.com` page looks like this:
 ![Structure of the domain we want to scrape](https://github.com/theleastinterestingcoder/Webscraping_scrapy/blob/master/resources/outline.jpg)

 We want to grab everything the blue box: the review given, and whether the author thought the movie was fresh or rotten.
+To do that, we need `spiders` that will do the following:

+* Start at the initial URL `http://www.rottentomatoes.com/top/bestofrt/?year=2014`

+* Venture to the landing page of each movie Ex: `http://www.rottentomatoes.com/m/boyhood/`

+* Look and then scrape for all the reviews.
+Ex: `http://www.rottentomatoes.com/m/boyhood/reviews/`

+* If the movie has more than one page, follow and scrape those.
+Ex: `http://www.rottentomatoes.com/m/boyhood/reviews/?page=2`